ngs333/CMT/README.md

 file.
 There are also some applications used to test query result correctness, by comparing the results produced by one tree against another or against brute force.

-# Getting the source code :
+## Getting the source code :

 git clone --recursive https://github.com/ngs333/CMT.git cd CMT git submodule update --init --recursive

+(If you are contributing to this project,  instead of cloning from https://github.com/ngs333/CMT.git  as above, you should clone from your own fork)

-# Compiling:
+## Compiling:

 The project uses CMake.
 It is recommended that you compile in a directory purposely set aside for compiling.
 Say this directory is to be called "build".
 Consider performing these operations :